aws-samples/ec2-lamp-server/README.md

-## Using Certbot to obtain HTTPS certificate
+## Using Certbot to obtain TLS certificate
 Refer to [Certbot site](https://certbot.eff.org/pages/about) for [help](https://certbot.eff.org/pages/help) with this tool.

-Create a DNS record entry that resolves to your EC2 instance IP address, and ensure `assignStaticIP` is configured to `Yes` in your CloudFormation stack.
+To being, create a DNS record entry that resolves to your EC2 instance IP address, and ensure `assignStaticIP` is configured to `Yes` in your CloudFormation stack.

 ### Using certbot-dns-route53 plugin